jonathanlaib/AME/README.md

 ## Model Results

 Results from both models (GAM and AME) can be found in their respective R scripts and are also exported to text files for easier access and review.
+The output is stored in directory `output`.

 ## Network Plots
 The plots of the network of the datasets are created in the `plot.R` file.
 These plots provide a visual representation of the dataset, showing the connections between directors and companies.
+The respective figures can be found in directory `figures`.

 ## Degree Distribution Plots
 The plots for the degree distributions for both directors and companies are done in `plot_histogram.R`.
+The respective figures can be found in directory `figures`.

 ## File Summary